-- A Those employees in the following agencies will receive a biennial allowance of two hundred twenty-five dollars (\$225.00) per pair to be used for the purchase of safety footwear in accordance with agency policy.
+- A. Those employees in the following agencies will receive a biennial allowance of two hundred twenty-five dollars (\$225.00) per pair to be used for the purchase or repair of safety footwear in accordance with agency policy ANSI/OSHA standards and shall include, but not be limited to laces, toe-guards, insoles, and waterproofing.

 - Ecology

 - Department of Agriculture

 - Department of Children, Youth, and Families (Maintenance Operations Division)

 - Department of Enterprise Services

 - Department of Fish and Wildlife

-- Department of Social and Health Services -Maintenance Operations Division
+- Department of Social and Health Services Maintenance Operations Division

 - Department of Social and Health Services Eastern State Hospital

 - Department of Social and Health Services Western State Hospital

+- Energy Facility Site Evaluation Council

 - Labor and Industries

 - Secretary of State

 - Utilities and Transportation Commission

+- Department of Veteran Affairs (classes listed in Appendix W)

-- B. Those employees in the following agencies will receive a biennial allowance of two hundred twenty-five dollars (\$225.00) per pair to be used for the purchase of safety footwear in accordance with ANSI/OSHA standards and shall include, but not be limited to laces, toe-guards, insoles, and waterproofing.
+- B. Those employees in the following agencies will receive a biennial allowance of two hundred twenty-five dollars (\$225.00) per pair to be used for the purchase or repair of safety footwear in accordance with ANSI/OSHA standards and shall include, but not be limited to laces, toe-guards, insoles, and waterproofing.

 - Department of Transportation

 Agencies with policies or practices that allow a higher allowance are grandfathered for those allowance levels.
 The process for purchasing safety footwear will follow agency policy or practice.
-The appointing authority or designee may authorize additional safety footwear allowance should boots be damaged or worn out before the next allowance is authorized.
+The Appointing Authority or designee may authorize additional safety footwear allowance should boots be damaged or worn out before the next allowance is authorized.

-DRUGS, ALCOHOL AND MARIJUANA FREE WORKPLACE
+ARTICLE 22 DRUGS, ALCOHOL AND CANNABIS FREE WORKPLACE